digitalcytometry/cytospace/README.md

 # CytoSPACE: Optimal mapping of scRNA-seq data to spatial transcriptomics data

-**CytoSPACE** is a novel computational strategy for assigning single-cell transcriptomes to in situ spatial transcriptomics data, in case that spatial transcriptomics (ST) measurements may contain contributions from multiple cells.
+**CytoSPACE** is a novel computational strategy for assigning single-cell transcriptomes to in situ spatial transcriptomics (ST) data.
 Our method solves single cell/spot assignment by minimizing a correlation-based cost function through a linear programming-based optimization routine.

 The key innovations of our method are: